 It is claimed that every child is born curious.
 This curiosity fosters the desire to communicate.
 Thus, children tend to be talkative and restless.
 So, the lack of freedom becomes the most common reason for hating school.

 In a school, students are confined to a classroom and must ask for permission for almost all actions.
 Moreover, they are restricted to behave according to the rules of the school.
 This suppresses their desire to communicate and curbs their freedom, turning it into a reason for many students to hate school.

 Schools function on the principles of discipline and proper utilization of time.
 There is a fixed schedule for classes and activities conducted in a school.
 Therefore, the students have to adhere to the fixed timings and follow the code of conduct of the school.
 Children are usually not accustomed to following such a schedule.
 Also, attending lectures sitting in the same classroom for hours is tiresome.
 Such a monotonous schedule and fixed timings create an aversion to school.

 Communication is the most primordial and innate human requirement.
 The inability to express and connect can affect the various aspects of an individual’s personality.
 Moreover, it has an impact on the psychological makeup and can affect mental health as well.

 On the other hand, some students try to exert their influence on their peers who seem to be weak and submissive.
-They often bully them which instills a sense of fear in that child.
-This is another reason students become abhorrent to school.
+They often bully them, which instills a sense of fear in that child.
+This is another reason for students finding school abhorrent.